sergdort/CombineFeedback/README.md

 ### Reducer

-A Reducer is a pure function with a signature of `(State, Event) -> State`.
+A Reducer is a pure function with a signature of `( inout State, Event) -> Void`.
 While `Event` represents an action that results in a `State` change, it's actually not what _causes_ the change.
 An `Event` is just that, a representation of the intention to transition from one state to another.
 What actually causes the `State` to change, the embodiment of the corresponding `Event`, is a Reducer.
 A Reducer is the only place where a `State` can be changed.

 ### Feedback